Cameroon: Cuisine

 Cuisine varies by region, but a large, one-course, evening meal is common throughout the country.
 A typical dish is based on cocoyams, maize, cassava (manioc), millet, plantains, potatoes, rice, or yams, often pounded into dough-like fufu.
 This is served with a sauce, soup, or stew made from greens, groundnuts, palm oil, or other ingredients.
 Meat and fish are popular but expensive additions, with chicken often reserved for special occasions.
-Dishes are often quite spicy; seasonings include salt, red pepper sauce, and maggi.
+Dishes are often quite spicy; common seasonings include red pepper sauce and maggi mixes.

-Cutlery is common, but food is traditionally manipulated with the right hand.
+Cutlery is common, but food is traditionally eaten with the right hand.
 Breakfast consists of leftovers of bread and fruit with coffee or tea.
-Generally, breakfast is made from wheat flour in different foods such as puff-puff (doughnuts), accra banana made from bananas and flour, bean cakes, and many more.
+Generally, breakfast is made from wheat flour in different ways such as puff-puff (doughnuts), accra banana, bean cakes and et cetera.
 Snacks are popular, especially in larger towns where they may be bought from street vendors.

 Fashion

 Cameroonian fashion is varied and often mixes modern and traditional elements.
 Note the wearing of sun glasses, monk shoes, sandals, and a Smartwatch.

 Cameroon's relatively large and diverse population is likewise diverse in its fashions.
 Climate, religious, ethnic, and cultural beliefs, and the influences of colonialism, imperialism, and globalisation are all factors in contemporary Cameroonian dresses.
 Noteworthy Cameroonian dresses include Pagnes, sarongs worn by Cameroon women; Chechia, a traditional hat; kwa, a male handbag; and Gandura, male custom attire.
 Wrappers and loincloths are used extensively by both women and men but their use varies by region, with influences from Fulani styles more present in the north and Igbo and Yoruba styles more often in the south and west.
 Imane Ayissi is one of Cameroon's most prominent fashion designers and has received international recognition.